datarockets/ruby-style/STYLE_GUIDE.md

 }
 ```

-* There is one exception in the rule above when the hash literal is passed as method arguments.
+* There is one exception in the rule above when the hash literal is passed as method argument.
-In this case we're just using an indentation level.
+In this case we just use an indentation level.

 ```ruby
 # bad